 What is a used car buying guide and why is it important for car dealerships? +

-How does a used car buying guide benefit dealerships specifically? +
+How do specific methods related to a used car buying guide benefit dealerships? +

 What are the key components of a successful used car buying guide strategy? +